Gray Family of Susan J. Dorey

 Magdalene Hollander Tillman

-Marion Hawkins and Fred Hurlbut Gray (children)
+Marion Hawkins and Fred Herbert Gray (children)

 William Newman Gray II and Florence Chapman